-This reading, organized by Melissa Eleftherion and Elise Ficarra, features Bay Area poets Melissa Eleftherion, Trevor Calvert, Carrie Hunter, Aja Couchois Duncan, Elizabeth Treadwell, and Maw Shein Win.
-This event is free and open to the public.
+This reading, organized by Melissa Eleftherion and Elise Ficarra, features Bay Area poets Melissa Eleftherion, Trevor Calvert, Carrie Hunter, Aja Couchois Duncan, and Maw Shein Win.

 Melissa Eleftherion grew up in Brooklyn.
 She is the author of five chapbooks including huminsect, and Pigtail Duty.
 Her first full-length collection, field guide to autobiography, is due out this spring from H_NGM_N.
 Melissa now lives in Mendocino County where she works as a Teen Librarian, teaches creative writing, & curates the LOBA Reading Series at the Ukiah Library.
 She is, with Elise Ficarra, founding editor of Poetry Center Chapbook Exchange.